 About the Author

-Noeleen McIlvenna is associate professor of history at Wright State University and author of A Very Mutinous People.
+Noeleen McIlvenna is professor of history at Wright State University and author of A Very Mutinous People.

 For more information about Noeleen McIlvenna, visit the Author Page.

 “Successfully demonstrates that class, not race, was the defining component of early Georgian society.”--Choice

 “Meticulous, historically sound, and presented in a readable and engaging manner.” --Civil War News